myungdal-wang/myungdal-wang.github.io/_pages/about.md

 # 📝 Works in Progress
 1. **Climate Change and Biodiversity** (with Yuhang Pan & Takanao Tanaka)

+2. **Ides of March: Assassination and the Crisis of Political Legitimacy in Ancient China** (with Mingyu Shu)

 # 🎖 Honors and Awards

 - *2024* Travel Grant, Asian Development Bank ($ 1,800)